 As we age, our physical health tends to take center stage.
 Among the various health concerns, hearing loss often emerges as a prevalent issue.
 Beyond mere inconvenience, untreated hearing loss can have significant implications on our cognitive abilities.

 A growing body of research has identified a clear link between untreated hearing loss and cognitive decline.

-At Gulf Gate Hearing Aid Center, your trusted hearing care experts in Sarasota, we prioritize not only your hearing health but also the vital connection it shares with cognitive wellness.
+At Gulf Gate Hearing Aid Center, your trusted hearing care experts in Sarasota or Bradenton, we prioritize not only your hearing health but also the vital connection it shares with cognitive wellness.

 Hearing Loss: A Common Yet Often Neglected Problem

 Hearing loss, especially among the elderly, is more common than most people realize.
 According to the National Institute on Deafness and Other Communication Disorders, about one-third of people aged between 65 and 74 in the United States experience hearing loss, and this number increases to half for those above the age of 75.